Fungus + Clones

 Teal

 A clone of Fungus with bluish green pigmentation and a starburst habit.
-This one gives a weak magnetic effect to its host, which isn't very useful at all.
+This one can synthesize octanal to make the host smell like oranges, which isn't very useful at all.
 Oh well.
 Currently hosted by a human.

 Cyan

 A clone of Fungus with bright cyan pigmentation and a shelfy habit.
-This one boosts the reflexes of its host, making them react to stimuli very quickly and can solve problems quickly as well.
+This one generates large amounts of tyrosine, enhancing the production of neurotransmitters.
 Currently hosted by a human.

 Blue

 A clone of Fungus with light blue pigmentation and a splattered habit.
-This one increases the resistance of its host to foreign chemicals, making it so they will never get poisoned.
+This one produces large amounts of activated carbon making it so they will never get poisoned.
 Or drunk.
 Or able to use medicine.
 Oh well, it has its benefits and drawbacks.
 Currently hosted by a human.

 Indigo

 A clone of Fungus with dark blue pigmentation and a reaching habit.
-This one is very strong and supports its hosts internal organs so they don't collapse under pressure when going on land.
-It can also be used as legs.
+This one produces large amounts of collagen and cartilage, allowing for enhanced structural support.
 Currently hosted by an orca.

 Purple

-A clone of Fungus with bright purple pigmentation and a venous habit.
-This one harvests static electricity from nerves or the environment and can discharge it.
+A clone of Fungus with bright purple pigmentation and a sharp habit.
+This one is saturated with an electrolyte and can conduct electricity.
 Currently hosted by a human.

 Orchid

-A clone of Fungus with purplish pink pigmentation and a zigzaggy habit.
-This one can absorb and release chemicals from its surroundings, giving it some control over both the chemical composition of its host and of its environment.
+A clone of Fungus with purplish pink pigmentation and a venous habit.
+This one can generate and absorb sodium chloride and transfer it between membranes.
 Currently hosted by a sperm whale.

 Magenta

 A clone of Fungus with bright magenta pigmentation and a globular habit.
-This one can inflate itself to look enormous, store air, form noise channels, among other things.
+This one can inflate itself with nitrogen gas to look enormous, store air, form noise channels, among other things.
 Currently hosted by a bird.

 Pink

 A clone of Fungus with light pink pigmentation and a wavy habit.
-This one boosts its host's healing ability, letting them recover from injuries quickly.
+This one also produces collagen, but prefers to use it to heal injuries quickly.
 Currently hosted by a human.